 The Company has operating lease agreements for office, research and development, and sales and marketing facilities in the United States that expire at various dates through 2018.
 The Company recognizes rent expense on a straight-line basis over the lease term and records the difference between cash rent payments and the recognition of rent expense as a deferred rent liability.
-Rent expense was \$585,000, \$1,968,000, \$1,436,000 and \$1,707,000 for the years ended December 31, 2011 and 2012, and for the nine months ended September 30, 2012 and 2013, respectively.
+Rent expense was \$585,000, \$1,968,000 and \$2,303,000 for the years ended December 31, 2011, 2012 and 2013, respectively.